Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

-  The footnote gets attched to the corresponding verse, as _metadata_ in usfm-grammar and as another _verseObject_ in usfm-js.
-Both the libraries identify the contents from start tag to end tag as one element without breaking it up into an internal structure as per the internal tags.
-The usfm-grammar also verifies if the internal markers are valid ones.
+  The footnote gets attched to the corresponding verse, as _metadata_ in usfm-grammar and as another _verseObject_ in usfm-js. usfm-js identifies the contents from start tag to end tag as one element without breaking it up into an internal structure as per the internal tags.
+Usfm-grammar on the other hand parses and validates each internal marker of the footnotes.

 6. Cross-refs